09 Jun Fog in the Fir Trees

 The collection of mountains that make up Oregon’s Cascade Range, due west of Portland, have a particular quality.
 They hold the promise of incredible vistas and secret vantage points.
 Each forested crag invites climbing like few other places in the world.

-This promise is rewarded when, travelling west, the country suddenly opens out and presents, almost casually, like it was no big deal, the Pacific Ocean: gigantic, listless, iron grey.
+This promise is rewarded when, traveling west, the country suddenly opens out and presents, almost casually, like it was no big deal, the Pacific Ocean: gigantic, listless, iron-gray.

 The coast is stark; monstrous cliffs slowly dissolving into the surf.
 The trees that line the cliffs are, like most in the area, firs.
 These are bent and staggered however, having grown against the wind for years until the woods themselves resemble waves.
 And when the fog rolls in, as it does with solemn regularity, the cliff tops become islands in the mist.
 As remote and unknowable as anything in the sea below.

 On a jutting outcrop of land, long since reduced to a fingernail by the relentless Pacific, is a house.
 Stately and dignified, it seems to evoke images more suited to the other side of the country — somewhere in Connecticut, or Rhode Island.

 The building is a faded white weatherboard, the roof shingled.
 Gabled and majestic, it clings tooth-and-nail to its tiny splinter of cliff, long since uninhabitable.
 After surveyors declared that the building was on borrowed time and several opinions were voiced on how best to deal with the problem, it was finally decided to simply let the thing fall into the sea on its own.